 Very modern in style, with a healthy use of deeply-toasted French oak.
-First whiff is a generous scent of A&W Root Beer and Dr. Pepper.
+The first whiff is a generous scent of A&W Root Beer and Dr. Pepper.
 The attack is pure savory fruit: black cherry and raspberry jam.
 It rolls into toasty cinnamon and smokey patchouli by the mid-palate and sideswipes some pencil shavings and vanilla for good measure.
 The finish is firm with aggressive tannins.
 Bright red fruit leads to a rockstar finish.

 For this wine, offer up a lamb leg braised with shallots and red wine or a rich Ossobucco.
 You have the extra coin to splurge!